-Earlier this year, I introduced six female artists of the Hudson River School, an important landscape painting movement in nineteenth-century America.
+In the previous article on Hudson River School, I introduced six female artists of this important landscape painting movement in 19th-century America.
 There were so many talented ladies to choose from, that I couldn’t possibly feature all of them in one post.
-So here are five more artists whose works you will enjoy!
+So here are five more women painters of the Hudson River School whose works you will enjoy!

 Elizabeth Gilbert Jerome had an evil stepmother who took some pretty drastic actions to prevent her from becoming an artist.
 So Jerome waited a few years, then pursued her art anyway.
 Like her eventual neighbor, Frederick Edwin Church, she made beautiful paintings of tropical landscapes.
 It’s nice to think that they had some sort of artistic camaraderie, but there’s no evidence to support this.
 Jerome gave up art for a while, but she took up miniature painting in her later years.
 She made hundreds of tiny works in the last six years of her life.

 There were many more women who worked in the Hudson River School.
-We don’t know very much about many of them, but you can see their works at the links provided below.
+We don’t know very much about many of them, but you can see their works at the links provided in the bibliography.

-Siegel, Nancy. “’We the Petticoated Ones’: Women of the Hudson River School”.
-In The Cultured Canvas: New Perspectives on American Landscape Painting.
-Nancy Siegel ed.
-Durham, NH: University of New Hampshire Press, 2011. p.
-148-184.
+Siegel, Nancy.
+“We the Petticoated Ones’: Women of the Hudson River School”, in The Cultured Canvas: New Perspectives on American Landscape Painting, Nancy Siegel ed.
+Durham, NH: University of New Hampshire Press, 2011, pp. 148-184.